Frequently Asked Questions

 LSD

-*Peyote is a plant medicine, defined separately from other mescaline-containing cacti under Colorado law.
-Peyote is ENDANGERED and illegal in the US, however, the American Indian Religious Freedom Act (AIRFA) Amendments of 1994 gives Native Americans the legal right to use peyote for their religious services.
+*Peyote, and endangered cacti, is defined separately from other mescaline-containing cacti under Colorado law.
+The American Indian Religious Freedom Act (AIRFA) Amendments of 1994 gives Native Americans the legal right to use peyote for their religious services.

 -